deluxebrain/vagrant-ubuntu/README.md

 ### Host ssh keypair

-The host machine requires an ssh keypair to be setup.
+The host machine requires an ssh keypair to be setup and added to its ssh-agent.
 This can either be a keypair specific to this project or the re-use of an existing one.

 This keypair will be used to connect to guest machines, as well as being re-used on the guest machines themselves for ssh client connectivity via ssh-agent forwarding.